adis992/MasterCoderAI/tests/README.md

 This directory contains all unit and integration tests for the MasterCoderAI project.

 ## Structure
-- `test_calculator.py`: Unit tests for the calculator module.

 - `test_web_scraper.py`: Unit tests for the web scraper module.

 ## Running Tests